Skip to main content

 • music

-The music in the game has received widespread acclaim, with many reviewers praising its exceptional quality and ability to enhance the overall atmosphere.
-Composed by Kirill Pokrovsky, the soundtrack features memorable and immersive tracks that resonate with players, often evoking nostalgia and elevating the gaming experience.
-However, some users noted inconsistencies, with a few tracks feeling out of place or repetitive, leading to mixed opinions on certain segments of the music.
-Overall, the soundtrack is considered a standout feature, contributing significantly to the game's charm and emotional depth.
+The music in the game has received widespread acclaim, with many reviewers praising its ability to enhance the atmosphere and emotional depth of the experience.
+Composed by Kirill Pokrovsky, the soundtrack is described as exceptional, featuring memorable and immersive tracks that elevate gameplay.
+However, some players noted inconsistencies, with a few tracks feeling out of place or repetitive, leading to mixed opinions on certain segments of the score.
+Overall, the music is considered a standout feature that significantly contributes to the game's charm and replayability.

 • “The soundtrack is nothing short of exceptional as well - I don't say this lightly as I normally dislike music across Larian games.”

-• “Music is irritating; also, there's lots of unfair design like when you turn into a dragon and all land units despawn.”
+• “The music is irritating; also, there's lots of unfair design like when you turn into a dragon and all land units despawn.”

 • “The soundtrack is unbearably bad for an RPG.”